PM Holds Imran Responsible For Torching Of Corps Commander House - UrduPoint

 LAHORE, (UrduPoint / Pakistan Point News - 13th May, 2023 ) :Prime Minister Shehbaz Sharif here on Saturday said that Imran Niazi was responsible for the barbaric act of torching of Corps Commander House in Lahore as he planned and instigated the act of arson.

-Talking to media during his visit to Jinnah House, the prime minister said the planners, instigators and abettors behind this attack would not be given any relief.
+Talking to the media during his visit to the Jinnah House, the prime minister said the planners, instigators and abettors behind the attack would not be given any relief.

 The rioters attacked and set the house on fire, he said adding that the arsonists did not care that it was a historical building and the army officer and his family were living there.

 The building was inhabited by the son of the land who was on duty to protect his motherland, he remarked.
 "This was a cruel and anti-state act which never happened before in the 75 years' history of the country."
-The prime minister said that he was saddened while talking about the incident and said nobody thought that such an incident could happen.

-This nation was feeling shy and it was grieving after this episode, he added.
+The prime minister said that he was saddened while talking about the incident.
+Nobody could even think that such an incident would happen.
+The nation was feeling shame and was grieving over the episode, he added.

-He said that those who perpetrated this act would be brought to justice, adding that such elements would be dealt with iron hands of the Constitution and law by giving them exemplary punishment according to law and the world would remember their fate for a long time.
+He said those who had perpetrated the act would be brought to justice.
+Such elements would be dealt with iron hands and the long arm of law would catch them to exemplary punishment according to the law and the of the Constitution which would be remembered by the world for a long time.

-It was an act against those who sacrificed their lives to protect our borders and their wives become widows and their children become orphans, he added.
+It was an act against those who sacrificed their lives to protect the country's borders and their wives became widows and their children became orphans, he added.